 So you abandon projects when they stop feeling “authentic.”
 You wait for inspiration that rarely shows up.
 You convince yourself that real artists suffer, and success is for ordinary people anyway.

-• Comparing yourself to others’ success
+• Constant comparison to others’ success

 • Abandoning projects when difficulty arrives

-• Romanticizing struggle instead of pushing through
+• Romanticizing struggle instead of pushing through it

 ❓ Sound familiar?
 You have a graveyard of half-finished projects.
 You’ve told yourself you’ll start “when the time feels right.”
 You’ve watched someone else succeed at your idea and thought, “But they don’t feel it like I do.”